devacuk/devacuk.github.io/index.md

  * Running, or in the throes of setting up, a DevOps capability at your institution?
  * Looking at how to deal with technical debt in your university or college?

-Save the date for dev.ac.uk, a unique event by and for developers, supported by UCISA and Jisc.

 __What:__
 : Two days of inspiring talks from developers at institutions : Hands on with new and emerging tech from the Jisc DigiLab